petehuttunen/Java-Spring/README.md

 # Java-Spring

-Lisätty osa kurssin aikana tehdyistä harjoituksista / Added some of the completed exercises during the course
+Lisätty kurssin aikana tehdyt harjoitukset / Added all the completed exercises during the course